 In this deep examination of functional morphology, a renowned paleoanthropologist offers a new way to investigate human evolution through the fossil record.

-Traditionally, paleoanthropology has interpreted hominin fossil morphology by first considering the ecological challenges hominins faced, then drawing adaptive inferences based on the idea that skeletal morphology is a more or less direct reflection of paleoecology.
-In Functional Inference in Paleoanthropology, David J. Daegling suggests that researchers can resolve dichotomous interpretations of the fossil record by instead focusing on the biology and development of the bones themselves—such as measurable responses to deformations, stresses, and damage—whether or not they were optimal for a given environment.
-Critically exploring how scientists probe and interpret fossil morphology for behavioral and adaptive inferences in the human fossil record, Daegling makes the case that a mechanobiological perspective is essential for understanding how the skeleton develops and evolves.
-He also posits that an intelligible science of functional morphology in the fossil record is impossible without this perspective.
+Traditionally, paleoanthropology has interpreted hominin fossil morphology by first considering the ecological challenges hominins faced, then drawing adaptive inferences based on the idea that skeletal morphology is largely a reflection of paleoecology.
+In Functional Inference in Paleoanthropology, innovative paleoanthropologist David J. Daegling suggests that researchers can resolve dichotomous interpretations of the fossil record by instead focusing on the biology and development of the bones themselves—such as measurable responses to deformations, stresses, and damage.
+Critically exploring how scientists probe and interpret fossil morphology for behavioral and adaptive inferences, Daegling makes the case that an intelligible science of functional morphology in the fossil record is impossible without the inclusion of this mechanobiological perspective.

 Sign up for more information on JHUP Books